neoclide/coc-snippets/Readme.md

 - `snippets.snipmate.enable`: enable load snipmate snippets, default `true`.
 - `snippets.snipmate.author`: author name used for `g:snips_author`
 - `snippets.snipmate.trace`: Trace verbose snippet information, default `false`.

-## Commands

-- Use `:CocList snippets` to open snippets list used by current buffer.
-- Use `:CocCommand snippets.openSnippetFiles` to choose and open a snippet file that used by current document.
-- Use `:CocCommand snippets.editSnippets` to edit user's ultisnips snippets of current document filetype.
-- Use `:CocCommand snippets.openOutput` to open output channel of snippets.

 ## F.A.Q